 Perhaps you'll find new friends.
 Perhaps you'll find new purpose.
 Perhaps you'll find a place for your restless heart to focus on the God that calls us all home.

 If you'd like to join our parish community, please click here for a Registration Form to fill out.
-You can submit the form by leaving it in the collection basket on Sunday, or by scanning and emailing it to: email@example.com.
+Then, put it in the collection basket on Sunday, or scan and email it to: firstname.lastname@example.org.